niik/switchboard/Readme.md

 Future improvment: Ability to establish outbound connection immediately after inbound connection is established (before request is read) thread safe openoutboundconnection

+Chunked transfer support is currently limited.
+It works great for streaming but there's no support for merging chunks into a coherent response.
+Beware.

+Documentation is severely lacking.

 ## License ##